Car Test Centre, England

 On the day at Norwich (Jupiter Road)

 The practical lasts about 40 minutes and uses the standard DVSA format nationwide.
 After an eyesight check at 20 metres and one show-me and one tell-me question, the examiner sits in for the drive.
-Roughly 20 minutes of that is independent driving, either following a sat nav set by the examiner or following road signs, and you will complete one of four set manoeuvres; about one in three tests includes an emergency stop.
+Roughly 20 minutes of that is independent driving, either following a sat nav set by the examiner or following road signs, and you will complete one of four set manoeuvres; about one in seven tests includes an emergency stop, a frequency the DVSA reduced in late 2025.
 The drive covers the local mix of road types within roughly a twenty-minute radius of the centre.
 Across DVSA marking nationally, the fault recorded most often on car tests is junctions - observation, worth drilling on the local routes before your date.

 You will know the result before you leave Norwich (Jupiter Road).
 The examiner explains the faults marked on your DL25 feedback form and, if you have passed, takes the provisional licence so a full one can be posted out.
 The pass standard is fixed nationally, 15 driving faults maximum and zero serious or dangerous faults, and 42.2% of candidates here meet it under current DVSA marking.